simonmcho/learn-node-properly/README.md

 • Based on the condition of the url `pathname`, `route` will return the appropriate function, as usual
 • The `requestHandler`'s appropriate function now executes, where the async executions occur
 • Remember, node is single-threaded, so it when it is executing something, that execution needs to be complete before it moves on to the next execution

+### June 20B - WIP (Ended at Page 58)
+• We have added a `POST` operation.
+• The server deals with the request by adding listeners to the `request` object
+• Within these listeners, we execute code so that the router can handle the data that comes in
+• `router.route` now takes in one more argument, the data from the request, and it passes that on to the `requestHandler`'s functions
+• The `requestHandler.upload` deals with the data by parsing it and printing it out to the DOM